7jw9/MASc/README.md

-classification_code
+MASc
 ===================

-Bits of code from Julie's thesis
+Classification code and resources